SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-02-the-future-of-xna-the-underwritten-truths.markdown

 ### \*\*Update

-**[Paul Thurrott](https://twitter.com/#!/thurrott)** has made a welcome announcement over on [WinSuperSite](http://www.winsupersite.com/article/paul-thurrotts-wininfo/microsoft-xbox-2012-142599?utm_source=twitterfeed&utm_medium=twitter), that the rumoured XBOX Nxt, code-named TEN (and most definitely will NOT be called Xbox 720) will not be making an appearance this year or even announced as a current project.&nbsp; Instead they are still investing in their current platform the XBOX 360.
+**[Paul Thurrott](https://twitter.com/#!/thurrott)** has made a welcome announcement over on [WinSuperSite](http://www.winsupersite.com/article/paul-thurrotts-wininfo/microsoft-xbox-2012-142599?utm_source=twitterfeed&utm_medium=twitter), that the rumoured XBOX Nxt, code-named TEN (and most definitely will NOT be called Xbox 720) will not be making an appearance this year or even announced as a current project.
+Instead they are still investing in their current platform the XBOX 360.

 So XNA has another stay of execution for at least another year if not two before we even have to worry about it’s gradual demise on this it’s most prominent platform, all herald XNA 😀